wlandau/r-multiverse.github.io/production.md

 ## A Snapshot Model for Production

-To provide a true production experience, we adopt a slighty different model.
+To provide a true production experience, we adopt an alternative distribution model.
 Instead of CRAN's continuous rolling deployment, we provide snapshots of fixed package versions.

 This has the following advantages: